revou-fsse-5/module-2-regaruzianto/README.md

 - If you have a custom domain:
   - Go to **'Site settings > Domain management'**.
   - Add your custom domain and configure DNS settings.
+  - In domain hosting set up Name server from netlify

 ## Additional Notes
 - **Build Hooks**: Use build hooks to trigger builds manually or integrate with other services.